CSE-110-Group-29/Electric-Pomato/specs/adrs/022021-jsdoc-workflow.md

 ## Decision Outcome

-1. The DevOps team chose to implement automatic documentation.
+1. The DevOps team chose to implement automatic documentation mainly because it's a requirement for the class.
-    - The only other alternative to documentation would be someone writing it manually in Markdown.
-This technically could be done for the project because the code base is relatively small.
-Doing so, however, is still too much of an inconvenience for us, thus we still went with automation.
-    - Automatic documentation is a requirement for the class.
-2. The DevOps team simply chose JSDocs
+2. The DevOps team chose JSDocs.
-    - JSDocs seemed to be the most widely used framework.
+    - JSDocs seems to be mainstream used framework.
     - It was suggested by the professor in lecture.
     - JSDocs is already a framework that has been adopted by several members in our group.
-There are a few others like ESDoc and Gitbook but the team didn't look into them much because they figured that learning something new wouldn't be efficient.
+There are a few others like ESDoc and Gitbook, but the team didn't look into them much because they figured that learning something new isn't efficient.